Linaro/lava/doc/v2/development.rst

-If you know that there are still problems to fix in the review, please use the Gerrit interface to reply to the review and give the review a score of ``-1`` and sumamrise your concerns in the comment.
+If you know that there are still problems to fix in the review, please use the Gerrit interface to reply to the review and give the review a score of ``-1`` and summarize your concerns in the comment.
 This indicates to the software team that this review should not be considered for merging into master at this time.
 You may still get comments.